The Final Countdown – Movie Review

 See What is Alternative History for more on alternative history, secret history and other similar story types.

 Finally, the ending of The Final Countdown is an anti-climax.
-The entire story feels like it’s setting up a battle between the Nimitz and the Japanese fleet.
-Obviously, the budget didn’t allow for that, and so the film doesn’t really deliver on the promise it made its audience.
+The entire movie feels like it’s setting up a battle between the Nimitz and the Japanese fleet.
+Obviously, the budget didn’t allow for that, and so the movie doesn’t really deliver on the promise it made its audience.

-“What would have happened if the Nimitz remained trapped in 1941?” is the alternative history scenario raised, but not entirely delivered, in The Final Countdown.
-Fan fiction on AlternateHistory.com has explored that scenario.
+“What would have happened if the Nimitz remained trapped in 1941?” is the alternative history scenario raised, but not entirely delivered, in The Final Countdown movie.
+However, fan fiction on AlternateHistory.com has explored that scenario.
 The stories describe the battles the Nimitz would have fought and look at the issues it would face, such as keeping its reactor going and its aircraft flying with no access to spare parts or fuel.

 The manga and anime, Zipang, explores the reverse scenario, in which a modern Japanese destroyer, the JDS Mirai, arrives at the Battle of Midway.
 In Zipang, the Japanese crew attempt to avoid altering history, but find it impossible.